GurmeherSingh/WasteCollect/README.md

 - **📅 Schedule Waste Collection**: Users can request waste pickups easily.
 - **📍 Track Pickup Status**: Monitor the progress of scheduled waste pickups.
 - **🎯 Earn Points for Recycling**: Users receive points for their recycling efforts.
-- **🎁 Redeem Rewards**: Points can be exchanged for rewards from brands like Amazon, Target, etc.
+- **🎁 Redeem Rewards**: Points can be exchanged for rewards from top brands.
 - **🏆 Achievements System**: Get recognized for being eco-friendly with badges and achievements.

 ## 🎯 Purpose